Deconstructing the Artefact HISTART5097

 This course aims to:

-■ Broaden your knowledge of the chemical and physical properties of materials encountered in mixed material textile artefacts within a historical and cultural context
+■ Broaden knowledge of the chemical and physical properties of materials encountered in mixed material textile artefacts within a historical and cultural context

-■ Introduce conservation approaches to non-textile materials to inform interventive and preventive conservation decisions for mixed material textile collections
+■ Introduce analytical methods to inform collection care and interventive and preventive conservation decisions for mixed material textile collections

 Intended Learning Outcomes of Course

-■ Formulate coherent and viable research questions about historical textile objects to be able to engage in research collaboration and dialogue with scientists
+■ Formulate coherent and viable research questions about historical textile objects to engage in research collaboration and dialogue with scientists

 Minimum Requirement for Award of Credits